 The idea for MAN-UPP came about a few years ago as I was about to be forced “out" and having to reveal a part of me that I had kept secret for so many years.

 My life, as I knew it then, was completely changed in just a few hours one Saturday afternoon.
-I took only the clothes in my gym locker and drove away from a small town in Alabama to Denver, CO.
+I took only the clothes in my gym locker and drove away from a small town in Alabama to Denver, Colorado.
 The man I was seeing at the time was with me and we were both about to be outed to our families.
+This was something we did not plan, we only knew that we had to leave.

-My family could not accept the news they were hearing and I knew staying there could only lead to more concerns of mine and his safety.
-At the age of 40 I was starting my life over.
+Both of our families could not accept the news they were hearing and I knew staying there would only lead to more concerns of mine and his safety.
+At the age of 40, I was starting my life over.

 My family wanted me to get "help."
 They tried to convince me that I was "confused."
 I knew very clearly my life would never be the same and a huge weight had been lifted.
 No more pretending.
 No more trying to be who everyone expected me to be because of where I lived or how I grew up.